A Simple Approach to Automated Spectral Clustering: Related work

-As the number of zero eigenvalues of a Laplacian matrix is equal to the number of connected components of the graph \cite{von2007tutorial}, a few researchers took advantage of eigenvalue information in spectral clustering \cite{regsc2005,Ji_2015_ICCV,hu2017finding,lu2018subspace}.
+\paragraph{Exploiting eigenvalue information for clustering} As the number of zero eigenvalues of a Laplacian matrix is equal to the number of connected components of the graph \citep{von2007tutorial}, a few researchers took advantage of eigenvalue information in spectral clustering \citep{regsc2005,regsc2006,Ji_2015_ICCV,hu2017finding,lu2018subspace}.
 For instance, \citet{Ji_2015_ICCV} utilized eigen-gap to determine the rank of the Shape Interaction Matrix.
-But the method requires to determine another hyperparameter $\gamma$ beforehand and needs to perform spectral clustering for multiple times.
-The methods of \cite{regsc2005,hu2017finding,lu2018subspace} are based on iterative optimization (need to perform eigenvalue decomposition at every iteration) and hence are not effective in handling large-scale datasets.
-In addition, the BDR method of \cite{lu2018subspace} has two hyperparameters ($\lambda$, $\gamma$) to determine by experience, although it outperformed SSC and LRR on some datasets.
+But the method requires determining another hyperparameter $\gamma$ beforehand and needs to perform spectral clustering multiple times.
+The methods of \citep{regsc2005,hu2017finding,lu2018subspace} are based on iterative optimization (need to perform eigenvalue decomposition at every iteration) and hence are not effective in handling large-scale datasets.
+In addition, the BDR method of \citep{lu2018subspace} has two hyperparameters ($\lambda$, $\gamma$) to determine by experience, although it outperformed SSC and LRR on some datasets.
+A comparison is shown in Figure \ref{fig_lambda}.

-Figure \ref{fig_lambda} shows the clustering accuracy of SSC \cite{SSC_PAMIN_2013}, LRR \cite{LRR_PAMI_2013}, and BDR-B \cite{lu2018subspace} with different hyperparameters and our method EGGS on the Extended Yale Face B subset \cite{Dataset_ExtendYaleB}.
-SSC and BDR-B are sensitive to the value of $\lambda$, especially for the relatively difficult task, say Figure \ref{fig_lambda}(b).
-LRR is not sensitive to the value of $\lambda$ but its accuracy is low.
-EGGS is more accurate and efficient than other methods.